AbdelmajidBen/NLP-and-DL-Experiments/Lab4/readme.md

 ## Project Overview

-This project involves the collection and analysis of text data from the web, focusing on Formula 1 and information about AI Oracle/AWS text generation (based on GPT-2) and Amazon reviews using BERT.
+This project involves the collection and analysis of text data from the web, focusing on Formula 1 and information about AI from [Oracle/AWS] text generation (based on GPT-2) and Amazon reviews using BERT.
 The project is divided into three parts:

 1. **Data Collection and Preparation**: Scraping text data related to Formula 1 and AI Oracle/AWS using BeautifulSoup.
 2. **Text Generation**: Using a fine-tuned GPT-2 model to generate stories based on the data.